rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 ### What are we going to build?

-We’re gonna build a really simple microblogging searcher, where we are going to make available to find posts accepting possible typos and highlighting the matching results really fast and performantly.
-For this, we will use text analyzers and tokenizers ([natural language processing tools]([https://en.wikipedia.org/wiki/Natural_language_processing](https://en.wikipedia.org/wiki/Natural_language_processing))) that come out the box with Elastic.
+We’re gonna build a simple microblogging searcher, where we are going to make it possible to find posts despite potential typos and highlighting the matching results really fast and performantly.
+For this, we will use text analyzers and tokenizers ([natural language processing tools](https://en.wikipedia.org/wiki/Natural_language_processing) that come out of the box with Elastic.

 **Step 1: Including required gems**